cipmar/water-meter-esp32/README.md

 The project runs on ESP32 with an RF transreciver (CC1101).

-Hardware can be any ESP32+CC1101 with correct wiring/
+Hardware can be any ESP32+CC1101 with correct wiring.

 I used my open source one [cc1101-e07-pi](https://github.com/hallard/cc1101-e07-pi), you can check it out for the already made hardware or look at the original [repo][5] if you want to build your own.